theKashey/kashe/README.md

 const memoizedComplexSelector = kashe(complexSelector);
 memoizedComplexSelector(state, 'a') === memoizedComplexSelector(state, 'a');
 ```
+`kashe` uses nested memoization, creating a cascade of caches for every "weakmappable" argument found.
+This greatly increases cache size and hit rate.

 ### weakKashe
 For the cases like selectors and mappers some times it's easier to use __not strict__ cache.
 ```js